Mambo-Token/Solidcoins/cash.md

 Reserve accounts:  will be updated soon ...
 Even $Cash in a big DEX LP token/token pools shoul not be calculated as being in circulation, as those pools are balances.

+### Read more about the solidcoin protokoll in the solidcoin whitepaper.

 ## Risk of investing in $CASH solidcoin
 - the general risk involved with cryptocurrencies
 - if the price of $Kas and the memecoins from the collateral treasury falls heavily, this may cause $Cash price to fall too, since their would not be enough buying power to support it.